 If you invest regularly you benefit from the average price of the investments you buy over time – known as pound cost averaging.
-So, when you continue to contribute regularly, even during a downturn, you will buy shares at lower prices, which could be beneficial in the long-term.
+So, when you continue to contribute regularly, no matter the market’s performance, you will buy shares at varied prices, which could be beneficial in the long-term.

 Jumping in and out of the market will probably have a negative impact on your returns

 While in theory, it is possible to time the market – to sell just before prices go down and buy back just before they rise – in practice, it’s almost impossible to do so and you’ll lose lots of sleep trying!
 Selling up and being out of the market can be extremely costly too.

 For instance, if you invested £1,000 in the stock market using the Moneybox Balanced starting option at the end of 2011 and left it over a 9 year period, never making a withdrawal, it would be worth £2,193 by the end of 2020.
 The chart below also shows a healthy difference when compared to leaving your money in cash savings.

 However, if you tried to ‘time the market’ you might have missed the best trading days.
 Even though your instincts would tell you otherwise, getting out of the market can be the costliest mistake of all.
 A JP Morgan study found that 6 of the 10 best days in the market (based on the S&P 500 index) over a 20 year period occurred within 2 weeks of the 10 worst days.